StLA-OTS-Maxwell/budgetingsystem/README.md

 # financebudgeting
-Script for Finance Budgeting System
+This project is a Personal Finance Budgeting System.